The Inner Architecture of Consciousness

 Kushmanda governs the Anahata chakra, the heart centre.
 Anahata in Sanskrit means the unstruck sound, the vibration that arises without two things colliding, self-arising and pure.
 The Anahata is the precise midpoint of the seven chakras, the bridge between the lower three, which govern survival, desire, and personal will, and the upper three, which govern expression, perception, and transcendence.
 It is the centre from which creation in its truest sense flows: not the creation of objects or structures, but the creation of meaning, of compassion, of beauty, of anything that requires a human being to remain genuinely open to something beyond their own protection and comfort.
 To create, in the deepest sense, is to risk the heart.
 Kushmanda, who smiled the universe into being from the darkness, is the Goddess of that precise risk.

-Day Five… Skandamata: The Alchemy
+Day Five… Skandamata: The Transmutation

 Bhog: Kela (Banana)